-UNIFORM RESIDENTIAL MORTGAGE SATISFACTION ACT [ARTICLE] 1

-DEFINITIONS AND GENERAL PROVISIONS
+1 UNIFORM RESIDENTIAL MORTGAGE SATISFACTION ACT 2 [ARTICLE] 1 3 DEFINITIONS AND GENERAL PROVISIONS 4 5 SECTION 101.

-SECTION 101.
 SHORT TITLE.
-This [act] may be cited as the Uniform Residential Mortgage Satisfaction Act.
+This [act] may be cited as the Uniform Residential 6 Mortgage Satisfaction Act.
+7 SECTION 102.

-SECTION 102.
 DEFINITIONS.
-In this [act]:

-- (1) "Address for giving a notification" means, for the purpose of a particular type of notification, the most recent address provided in a document by the intended recipient of the notification to the person giving the notification, unless the person giving the notification knows of a more accurate address, in which case the term means that address. - (2) "Day" means calendar day. - (3) "Document" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (4) "Electronic" means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic, or similar capabilities. - (5) "Entitled person" means a person liable for payment or performance of the obligation secured by the real property described in a security instrument, or the landowner. - (6) "Good faith" means honesty in fact and the observance of reasonable commercial standards of fair dealing. - (7) "Landowner" means a person that, before foreclosure, has the right of redemption in the real property described in a security instrument.
-The term does not include a person that holds only a lien on the real property.
+In this [act]: 8 (1) "Address for giving a notification" means, for the purpose of a particular type 9 of notification, the most recent address provided in a document by the intended recipient of the 10 notification to the person giving the notification.
+If the person giving the notification has reason 11 to know of a more accurate address, the term means that address.
+12 (2) "Day" means calendar day.
+13 (3) "Document" means information that is inscribed on a tangible medium or that 14 is stored in an electronic or other medium and is retrievable in perceivable form.
+15 (4) "Entitled person" means the landowner or a person liable for payment or 16 performance of the obligation secured by the real property described in a security instrument.
+17 (5) "Good faith" means honesty in fact and the observance of reasonable 18 commercial standards of fair dealing.
+19 (6) "Landowner" means a person that, before foreclosure, has the right of 20 redemption in the real property described in a security instrument.
+21 (7) "Notification" means a document containing information required under this 22 [act] and signed by the person required to provide the information

-- (8) "Notification" means a document containing information required under this [act] and signed by the person required to provide the information. - (9) "Payoff amount" means the sum necessary to satisfy a secured obligation. - (10) "Payoff statement" means a document containing the information specified in Section 201(d). - (11) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government, or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity. - (12) "Recording data" means the date and [book and page number] [document number] that indicate where a document is recorded in the appropriate governmental office under [the recording act of this state]. - (13) "Residential real property" means real property located in this state which is used primarily for personal, family, or household purposes and is improved by one to four dwelling units. - (14) "Secured creditor" means a person that holds or is the beneficiary of a security interest or that is authorized both to receive payments on behalf of a person that holds a security interest and to record a satisfaction of the security instrument upon receiving full performance of the secured obligation.
-The term does not include a trustee under a security instrument. - (15) "Secured obligation" means an obligation the payment or performance of which is secured by a security interest.
+1 (8) "Organization" means a person other than an individual.
+2 (9) "Payoff amount" means the sum necessary to satisfy a secured obligation.
+3 (10) "Payoff statement" means a document containing the information specified 4 in Section 201(c).
+5 (11) "Person" means an individual, corporation, business trust, estate, trust, 6 partnership, limited liability company, association, joint venture, public corporation, government 7 or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.
+8 (12) "Recording data" means the date and [book and page number] [document 9 number] that indicate where a document is recorded in the appropriate governmental office unde 10 [the recording act of this state].
+11 (13) "Residential real property" means real property that is used primarily for 12 personal, family, or household purposes and is improved by one to four dwelling units.
+13 (14) "Secured creditor" means a person that holds or is the beneficiary of a instrument.

+(15) "Secured obligation" means an obligation the payment or performance of which is secured by a security interest.

+security interest or that is authorized both to receive payments on behalf of a person that holds a security interest and to record a satisfaction of the security instrument upon receiving full performance of the secured obligation.
+The term does not include a trustee under a security